Photo by Phil Roeder, Wikimedia Commons.

 I’ve perused the Twitter timeline of an apparent white knight.
-He seems intelligent and reasonable.
-A male feminist “ally” who is confused by #WomenAgainstFeminism:
+He is a male feminist “ally” who is confused by #WomenAgainstFeminism:

 I don’t want “equality.”
 The reason is that men and women are not equal.
-We are biologically different and we are suited to complimentary roles.
+We are biologically different and we are suited to complementary roles.

 I don’t want equal rights AND responsibilities.
 Why do feminists leave out half the equation?